nicolajack/dawn2dusk/README.md

 You are welcome to use LLMs to help you with anything you need for this project.
 However, please make sure you understand any code produced by a LLM that you use, since I may be asking you about your code during the interview, if you are invited to it.

 ## Good Luck!
 I'm really excited to see what you produce!
 Try your best with it and don't worry if you can't figure out everything.
+Submit whatever you have as a PR following the template in [pr_template.md](pr_template.md).
 I hope you enjoy working on this and feel proud enough of it to use it as a project or a demo of your abilities on your portfolio :)

 ### ~ *Off the coast of Athens* ~
 <img src="images/sunset.jpeg" alt="Sunset off the coast of Athens"/>